swimos/swimos-docs/src/_tutorials/transit.md

 }
 ```

+The source can be found <a href="https://github.com/swimos/tutorial-transit/blob/main/server/src/main/resources/server.recon" target="_blank">here</a>.

 # Continuously Evaluate Business Logic in Web Agents

 `ValueLane`, `MapLane`, and `CommandLane` provide a wide range of callback mechanisms for implementing business logic in response to streaming data.
 We will just utilize those for responding to incoming data.